prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 = My enormous website is hosted by a dirt-cheap provider who starve my account of resources, and UpdraftPlus runs out of time!
 Help!
 Please make UpdraftPlus deal with this situation so that I can save two dollars! =

 UpdraftPlus supports resuming backup runs right from the beginning, so that it does not need to do everything in a single go; but this has limits.
-If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then go into the "Expert settings" and reduce the size at which zip files are split (versions 1.6.53 onwards).
-UpdraftPlus is known to successfully back up websites that run into the multiple-gigabytes on web servers that are not resource-starved.
+If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then go into the "Expert settings" and reduce the size at which zip files are split.
+UpdraftPlus is known to successfully back up websites that run into the range of several tens of gigabytes on web servers that are not resource-starved.

 = My site was hacked, and I have no backups!
 I thought UpdraftPlus was working!
 Can I kill you? =